Last Updated on November 8, 2022 by Kari

 Beyond techniques to move from stress to bliss, he also teaches how to live your life to reduce stress.
 This means fewer instances where you feel the need to try and reduce stress.
 In fact, Paul McKenna teaches a technique to instantly relax and have more background happiness, even if nothing amazing has happened to put you in that state.

-If you want to hear his voice, you can take the free masterclass.
-In it, you will learn about one of the techniques that is in the quest.
+If you want to hear his voice and learn more about him, you can take the free Mindvalley masterclass.